Oppenheim family

 The Oppenheim family is a German Jewish banking family which founded what was Europe's biggest private bank, Sal.
 Oppenheim.
-According to Manager Magazin 2008, the Oppenheim family was among the 30 richest families in Germany, with assets over 8 billion Euros.

 History of the family and raising to nobility

 Salomon Oppenheim founded the banking firm Sal.
 Oppenheim in the late 18th century.
 Until its sale in 2009, Sal.
-Oppenheim was the largest privately owned investment/banking house in Europe, with assets of €348 billion.
+Oppenheim was the largest privately owned investment/banking house in Europe, with assets under management of €348 billion.

 The Oppenheim family also co-founded the German Colonia-Versicherung and sold their majority stake for 3 billion DM in 1989.
 820 million DM were used to increase the equity of the bank, while the rest (over 2 billion DM) was paid out to the family.

-In 1867, the family received nobility in Austria with the title of Baron and a year later, in 1868 they were admitted to nobility of Prussia, also with the title of Freiherr.
+In 1867, the family received nobility in Austria with the title of Baron and a year later, in 1868 they were admitted to nobility of Prussia, also with the title of Freiherr and became incorporated into the German nobility.